Non-Reciprocity of the Wave Packet Scattering Delay in Ballistic Two-Terminal Devices: Non-Reciprocity of the Wave Packet Scattering Delay

-In the case where it approaches from channel 1, the wave packet experiences reflections at the beam splitters and spends a longer time (${2.5<t<10}$) in the interferometer \cite{nonre-inter-for}.
+Figure \ref{subfig:trat-packets} shows the respective situation with the asymmetric \ac{ab} interferometer (\figref{trat}), where ${\w{21}\neq\w{12}}$.
+The wave packet is transmitted quickly if it approaches from channel 2.
+The time spent in the scattering region is short (${2.5<t<7}$).
+In the case where it approaches from channel 1, the wave packet experiences reflections at the beam splitters and spends a longer time (${2.5<t<10}$) in the interferometer, a behavior which was previously pointed out in \cite{nonre-inter-for}.
 Almost no reflection occurs because the transmission probability is exactly 1 at $\acs{k0}=\valuekO$ and close to unity in the vicinity of \acs{k0}.

-The time evolution of wave packets is the most direct way to access the Wigner time delay, but its validity is not limited to time-dependent wave functions.
-It is also reflected in the probability amplitude of eigenfunctions inside the scattering region.
-The relation between Wigner time delay and eigenfunction amplitude can be understood easily by taking a closer look at eigenfunctions of the asymmetric \ac{ab} interferometer (\subfigref{trat-sys}).
-At $E=4$, where the device is transparent, the eigenfunction with a plane wave entering only from channel 2 (``fast'' direction) consists of left-moving plane waves \emph{only}.
+Besides the time evolution of wave packets, the delays are also manifested in the eigenfunctions of the scattering problem.
+This relation is readily understood by taking a closer look at the eigenfunction of the asymmetric \ac{ab} interferometer (\subfigref{trat-sys}) at $E=4$, where the device is transparent.
+The eigenfunction with a plane wave entering only from channel 2 (``fast'' direction) consists of left-moving plane waves \emph{only}.
 The respective eigenfunction with plane waves entering only from channel 1 (``slow'' direction) consists of right-moving \emph{and} left-moving plane waves in the interferometer arms.
-The presence of both plane wave directions in the interferometer arms is necessary for the additional round trip \cite{nonre-inter-for} that the wave packet takes in the interferometer in the ``slow'' direction.
+The presence of both plane wave directions in the interferometer arms is necessary for the additional round trip that the wave packet takes in the interferometer in the ``slow'' direction.
 To be able to travel back and forth, the eigenstates making up the wave packet must contain plane waves of both propagation directions.
 In the ``fast'' direction, the wave packet traverses the interferometer smoothly without internal reflections.
 Therefore the respective eigenstates consist only of plane waves moving in one direction.

-This reasoning generalizes to any energy: The eigenfunctions injecting plane waves in the ``fast'' direction consist predominantly of plane waves moving in the same direction in the interferometer arms.
-Eigenfunctions that inject plane waves in the ``slow'' direction contain more counter-moving plane waves in the interferometer arms.
 Naturally, these additional plane waves contribute to the probability amplitude within the scattering region.

+This reasoning generalizes to any energy and any system: The probability density of an eigenstate in the scattering region divided by the probability current in a given channel yields a characteristic dwell time \cite{parti-densi-of-state}.
 We therefore expect \acm{dens}, defined as